sanamailmuri/fraud-pridiction/README.md

 The business model of the company is of the Service type with the monetization made by the performance of the service provided, in other words, the user pays a fixed fee on the success in detecting fraud in the customer's transactions.

-However, the Blocker Fraud Company is expanding in Brazil and to acquire customers more quickly, it has adopted a very aggressive strategy.
 The strategy works as follows:

 1. The company will receive 25% of the value of each transaction truly detected as fraud;